Task-4-2/Open-Licenses-data-code-and-software/resources/template_facilitator_guide.md

 ## Unit 3: practical application of licenses to (FAIR) research output
 Following on from the abstract discussion and after checking the ability to license research outputs in unit 2, this third unit is dedicated to the concrete process of choosing the appropriate license.
 It presents the learner with practical tools and guides.
-At first, there is a global introduction with an overview of different licenses that are available to license data, software or code.
+The unit starts with a global introduction with an overview of different licenses that are available to license data, software or code.
 Then, a step-by-step guide to license research output is suggested :
 - Step 1 (to be prepared to award a license): identify the holder of the copyright
 - Step 2 (when awarding a license): how to chose the perfect license for your research output and what considerations should be taken into account when doing it.
 Some tools are suggested that can help the student.
 - Step 3 (after awarding a license): the work is not over quite yet, some things need to be checked once the license is awarded : the trainer briefly addresses the importance of human and machine readability and licensing metadata.